Strategic focus involves the proactive pursuit of First-in-Class and Best-in-Class small molecule therapeutics.

 BPC2001 has the potential to improve the success rate of bone marrow transplantation by preventing acute graft-versus-host disease (aGvHD), offering meaningful benefits to a broad population of patients with hematologic disorders.

-BPC2003 is an innovative drug that employs a novel mechanism of immune modulation to reduce the risk of kidney transplant rejection.
+BPC2003 is an innovative drug that employs a novel mechanism of immune modulation to reduce the rejection of kidney transplant.

 What is kidney transplant rejection?

-Kidney transplantation is the primary treatment for end-stage renal disease, effectively restoring kidney function and enhancing patients' quality of life.
-However, rejection reactions are common following surgery and can lead to graft failure.
-While immunosuppressive drugs are available, they present challenges, including side effects and inconsistent long-term efficacy.
-Therefore, effective rejection control remains a critical unmet medical need.
+Kidney transplantation is the primary treatment for end-stage renal disease, offering effective restoration of kidney function and significant improvement in patients' quality of life.
+However, post-transplant rejection remains a common and serious complication that can lead to graft failure.
+Although immunosuppressive therapies are available, challenges such as side effects and inconsistent long-term efficacy persist.
+Effective and safer rejection control therefore remains a critical unmet medical need.

 Immune Balance Regulation

-BPC2003, a new derivative of BPC2001, is designed to inhibit transplant rejection by inducing the proliferation of regulatory T cells (Tregs) and initiating antigen-specific immune tolerance.
+BPC2003, a new indication of BPC2001, is designed to inhibit transplant rejection by inducing the proliferation of regulatory T cells (Tregs) and initiating antigen-specific immune tolerance.